The Prevent Strategy

 - iii) Extra-Curricular Provision: both boys and girls are involved in clubs and other activities that enrich the curriculum at Bishopshalt.
 Participation rates are tracked so that any groups or individuals who are not taking advantage of what is on offer across the school, can be encouraged and/or enabled to get more involved.
 Pupils engage in a wide range of field trips, residential trips and day trips to support their curriculum learning or enrichment including trips abroad and to a variety of places of worship.
 Examples include: MFL trips, the battlefields in Ypres, theatre trips, RS trips to Neasden Mandir, the Gurdwara and Regents Park mosque.

-- iv) Pupil Voice: Bishopshalt has a strong School Council and a range of other initiatives for student leadership which allow pupils to have input into the strategic planning for the school.
+- iv) Pupil Voice: Historically Bishopshalt has had a strong School Council and a range of other initiatives for student leadership which allow pupils to have input into the strategic planning for the school.
 A democratic process is in place to ensure fair representation.
-Students have the opportunity to have their voices heard through our Student Council, surveys and questionnaires
+The School Council has been refreshed and relaunched is now known as the Better Bishopshalter Committee.

 - v) Links with Employers: a wide variety of work is undertaken with employers.
 All Year 10 students undertake work experience during the summer term.